Education Sessions

 Delivery: In-person

 Requests for education specific to a unit’s needs can be designed and provided.
-An example of this might be a skill development workshop in follow-up to the first responder session.
+An example of this might be a skill development workshop in follow-up to the responding to disclosures session.